Updated April 19, 2020

 Your DOB and Reason for Visit will only be transfered to the medical practice over encrypted channels.

-If you disable cookies in your browser, you will be able to use the site to search for care, but you will not be able to make appointments or sign up for waitlists.
+If you disable cookies in your browser, you might not be able to make book appointments.

 We will not sell, trade, or transfer your personally identifiable information unless we provide you with advance notice.
 This does not include: